l06102128/wiki-network/README.md

 This script can be used on current dumps.

-### enrich.py
+### graph_enrich.py
 Giving a pickled iGraph object, this script downloads useful information about the users (like if the user is a bot, a sysop, ..) from the wikipedia API and creates a new pickled iGraph object.

+### graph_analysis.py
+Network analysis tool.
+Use ./graph_analysis --help to see available parameters
+Note: transitivity isn't available yet. don't use summary with --as-table.
+      Use --histogram, --gnuplot, --plot alone

+### graph_longitudinal_analysis.py
+Network longitudinal analysis.
+Possible analysis:
+   1. cumulative
+   2. time slices

 ### usercontributions.py
 Given a stub dump, this script counts contributions for every user on the whole wikipedia.